InfoBritain - Travel Through History In The UK :

 Newspapers were to become hugely influential, reporting news, but also in the process shaping events.
 As communications improved, events could quickly reach the reading public.
 In the Crimean War, 1854 - 1856, the electric telegraph allowed for the first time, rapid communication of events across great distances.
 Events could be followed almost as they happened, and The Times articles of William Howard Russell had a huge readership.
 These articles drew attention to the terrible conditions suffered by soldiers in the Crimea and encouraged attempts to improve the situation.
 A different kind of influence was demonstrated by the American newspaper magnate William Randolph Hearst, who is often credited with using the New York Journal to bring about the Spanish American War of 1898.
 Writers such as Sidney B Fay have claimed that as the First World War neared the popular press blew up every minor disagreement into a more newsworthy crisis and so helped the momentum towards war.
 Part of this tendency towards moralising emotional drama in popular newspaper writing traces its origins to the nineteenth century traditions of the Nonconformists of northern England.
 One of the most influential exponents of early popular journalism was William Thomas Stead, the son of a Congregationalist minister from Yorkshire.
 Stead was a major force in creating a journalism, which has been described by A.N.
 Wilson as a style in which: "... a fervour, a craving for the emotional excitement of the prayer meeting and the conversion experience was awkwardly translated into secular spheres" (The Victorians P463).
 In this kind of writing there are heroes and villains, smiles and tears.
 It is generally an emotional style, and the threat of enemies, and the intensity of war, could be seen as a natural part of it.
 Today, particularly following the news management exercises of the Blair government, the effort to manage news in the popular press is as important as managing events themselves.

 Newspapers, as a record and a shaper of events, have been collected by the British Museum since the 1820s.
 Initially all newspapers were held at the British Museum site at Bloomsbury, until in 1900 space ran out.
-A repository was then built in north London at Colindale for regional newspapers.
-Colindale is now part of the British Library, which took over the library departments of the British Museum in 1973.
-Colindale now holds the entire British Library newspaper collection, except for pre 1801 London newspapers.
-Reading rooms are available for visitors who wish to read the newspapers.
-An on-line newspapers catalogue of 52,000 items, from which items can be ordered by credit card is available at the library's newspaper catalogue.
+A repository was then built in north London at Colindale for regional newspapers, holding the entire British Library newspaper collection, except for pre 1801 London newspapers.
+Reading rooms were available for visitors who wished to read the newspapers.
+An on-line newspapers catalogue included 52,000 items.
+Colindale was closed in November 2013, with the library starting the complicated process of moving to new purpose built premises at Boston Spa in Yorkshire.
+Readers will be able to access papers from the autumn of 2014.
+They will be retrived by robot from controlled temperature storage